 THE PARKS.-Various works are in progress in the parks.
 The lake in St. James's Park has been temporarily drained, and the bottom spread with concrete.
-A new suspension bridge is in course of erection; but all the works will probably be completed by next May.
+A the works will probably be completed by next May.
 In Hyde Park, a new path, planted with shrubs, is being made from the Marble Arch to Victoria Gate; and a new illuminated clock has been set up at Hyde Parkcorner.
 It has been made on a new principle, so as to secure greater clearness at night.
-This, if successful, will be adopted with the monster clock at the new Houses of Parliament.
+This, if successful. will be adopted with the monster clock at the new Houses of Parliament.

-BARON MARTIN has been added to the Royal Commission for Inquiry into the Statute and Common Law
+BARON MARTIN has been added to the Royal Commission for Inquiry into the Statute and Common Law Courts, and the Courts of Assize, in the room of Baron Alderson, deceased.

-Alderson, deceased.